objectscript/EnsembleWorkflow/README.md

 }
 ```

-It's just a json representation of [EnsLib.Workflow.Worklist](http://docs.intersystems.com/latest/csp/documatic/%25CSP.Documatic.cls?PAGE=CLASS&LIBRARY=ENSLIB&CLASSNAME=EnsLib.Workflow.Worklist) object.
+It's just a JSON representation of [EnsLib.Workflow.Worklist](http://docs.intersystems.com/latest/csp/documatic/%25CSP.Documatic.cls?PAGE=CLASS&LIBRARY=ENSLIB&CLASSNAME=EnsLib.Workflow.Worklist) object.
-This request provides enouth information to display task to the user.
+This request provides enougth information to display task to the user.

 ##  POST tasks/:id

-After user is done working on his task, you need to notify Workflow engine about new state of the task.
-To do thet, execute this request, with the json representation of EnsLib.Workflow.Worklist object (received from the previous request) as a body.
+After a user is done working on a task, you need to notify Workflow engine about a new state of a task.
+To do that, execute this request, with the JSON representation of EnsLib.Workflow.Worklist object (received from the previous request) as a body.
 To express changes made by user, modify EnsLib.Workflow.Worklist object:

-- Set `Task.%Action` property to one of %Actions values or `$Accept` to accept task, `$Relinquish` to relinquish task and `$Save` to save changes made to task
+- Set `Task.%Action` property to one of %Actions values or `$Accept` to accept a task, `$Relinquish` to relinquish task and `$Save` to save changes made to a task
-- Provide `Task.%FormValues` as an array with kays from `%FormFields` and values provided from a client
+- Provide `Task.%FormValues` as an array with keys from `%FormFields` and values provided by a client

-Here's an example of user completing `345||dev` task (by choosing Corrected action):
+Here's an example of a user completing `345||dev` task (by choosing Corrected action):

 ```
 {